-Apus constellation has no stars with known planets or any Messier objects.
-The brightest star is Alpha Apodis.
+Apus does not contain any Messier objects.
 There are no meteor showers associated with the constellation.

 Apus was originally named Paradysvogel Apis Indica by Petrus Plancius, who created and introduced the constellation.
 Paradysvogel means “the bird of paradise” in Dutch, and Apis Indica is Latin for “indian bee.”
 Apis, the word for “bee,” was presumably used in error and the constellation should have been named Avis, which means “bird.”